snensmens/gnome-shell-wireless-audio-extension/README.md

 # gnome-airplay-audio-extension
-Discover AirPlay Devices and make them available as audio-output sources
+Discover AirPlay Devices and make them available as audio-outputs

 ## Important
 This extension requires `pactl` to be installed on your system